xrisaD/CreateYourCV/README.md

 name: contact_me_1
 ![contact_me_1](/images/contact_me_1.PNG)

 You can use an alternative contact_me component, called contact_me_2 but we strongly recommend using the contact_me_1, which is shown below.
-However, if you really want to use the second option you can use EmailJS.
+However, if you really want to use the second option you can use the EmailJS.

 ![contact_me_2](/images/contact_me_2.PNG)
 <br>